a-basuony/doctor-booking/README.md

-#  Doctor Booking App — Frontend
+#  IDoctor Booking App — Frontend

-A **modern React + TypeScript** frontend for a Doctor Booking system.
+A **modern React + TypeScript** frontend for a IDoctor Booking system.
 The app is built using industry-standard tools to ensure high performance, clean architecture, and scalability.

 ---